gjeusel/ticts/docs/index.rst

    - intervals are open left, closed right
    - timestamp are always localized, defaulting to UTC
-   - setting a default value to your timeseries might be important
+   - setting a default value to your timeseries might be mandatory for some operations.

 .. toctree::
    :maxdepth: 2